Morterone

-Morterone (Valassinese Murterun) is a comune (municipality) in the Province of Lecco in the Italian region Lombardy, located about 50 km northeast of Milan and about 7 km northeast of Lecco.
-With a population of 33 people, it was considered the smallest of any comune (municipality) in Italy - in an area of 13.8 km2.
-For this record, it competes with the comune (municipality) of Pedesina, which in the past years had even fewer inhabitants.

-In 2016, Morterone with its 32 residents became the smallest Italian comune once again.
+Morterone (Valassinese Murterun) is a village and comune (municipality) in the Province of Lecco in the region of Lombardy in Italy, located about 50 km northeast of Milan and about 7 km northeast of Lecco.
+With a population of 30, it is the least populous municipality in Italy – in an area of 13.71 km2.
+For this record, it competes with the municipality of Pedesina, which in past years had even fewer inhabitants.
+In 2016, Morterone with its 32 residents became the smallest Italian municipality once again.

-Morterone borders the following municipalities: Ballabio, Brumano, Cassina Valsassina, Cremeno, Lecco, Moggio, and Vedeseta.
+Morterone borders the municipalities of Ballabio, Brumano, Cassina Valsassina, Cremeno, Lecco, Moggio, and Vedeseta.

 Etymology

 The name Morterone derives from the Latin mortarium (pond) or murtus (myrtle).

 Since it lies on the eastern slope of Mount Resegone, in a lush and unspoilt natural basin surrounded by valleys, it would derive its Latin name mortarium (a wooden or stone bowl in which grass, roots, etc. were crushed), for others from mons, with reference to the pastures found there in large numbers.